Moscow Yaroslavsky railway station: Expansion

 To date, the 1904 completed Yaroslavl railway station is one of the best known works of Fyodor Schechtel.
 Since it, like all other buildings of his, is a listed building, all later station modifications were limited to extensions of the building from behind and to redesign and installation of platforms and tracks, while the front facade of the reception building to see today largely in its original state from 1904.

 The following major expansion of the Yaroslavl railway station took place in 1965–1966.
 Here, in the basement rooms of the station building originally used for the heating systems, luggage storage compartments were set up, whereby additional space on the ground floor could be obtained.
 In addition, the building received in its rear, the track-facing part of a two-story extension with a reinforced concrete and glass facade held.
 Today, this extension houses a ticket hall for public transport and part of the waiting room.
 Built in 1900 by Lew Kekuschew platform was integrated into it.
 Since then, its black granite pillars have been inside the building, while all platforms have been moved a few meters to the north.
 In particular, new space for long-distance traffic clearance was gained in this reorganization: The total area of the premises designated for this purpose was increased by more than 70 percent.

 In the mid-1990s and beginning of the 2000s, further expansion and modernization measures for the Yaroslavl railway station followed, with which the handling capacity could be doubled again by fundamentally redesigning the interiors of the reception building.
 At the same time, the front facade was repainted, the roof renewed and the furnishings of the waiting rooms brought to the state of the art.

-On 3 August 2001, the station hit the headlines after Kim Jong-il arrived there at 9:40 pm with an armored special train.
+On 3 August 2001, the station hit the headlines after Kim Jong-il arrived there at 9:40 p.m. in an armored train.
 The North Korean leader was on a state visit to Russia and traveled across the Trans-Siberian route from Vladivostok, which is close to the Russian-North Korean border, to Moscow, where he was received by President Vladimir Putin.
 On the evening of his arrival in Moscow, the entire Yaroslavl railway station was evacuated for several hours, and all trains departing or arriving at that time were canceled or diverted.